Google added a Live Caption feature into Chrome for desktop. Let’s learn how to enable and use the feature.

 Starting with Chrome v88, the company added the Live Caption feature in the browser.
 After you enable the feature, the Chrome browser will detect speech in the media (whether its video or audio file) you playing in the browser and produce captions.

 Use Chrome Live Caption feature

-To use Live Caption feature, you need to go Settings > Advanced.
-Scroll down to bottom and turn ON Live Caption.
+To start using the Live Caption feature in Chrome, you need to go Settings > Advanced > Accessibility.
+Here, you need to turn on the option for Live Caption.

-Live Caption feature in Chrome browser could be handy for people that lack hearing power and people who want to learn seconds languages.
+Live Caption feature in the Chrome browser could be handy for people that lack hearing power and people who want to learn second languages.